Correcting a Death Certificate in Michigan

 Without case law on point, this could be left up to interpretation . . . what does from or through mean?
 How far up the line of ancestry does it go?
 And on and on.
 Our position was stated as follows: “the Adoption Code’s general rule terminating the ability of an adopted child to inherit from the parent whose rights were terminated is subject to the exception provided for in EPIC.
 This exception applies to what is commonly referred to as a ‘stepparent adoption;’ where one biological parent’s parental rights are terminated and the spouse of the other biological parent adopts the child.
 In effect, the adopted child has three parents for purposes of intestate succession: both natural parents and the adoptive parent.”
 This case was the exact situation provided for by the Adoption Code and EPIC.
 Those statutes allowed my client to inherit from his biological grandmother.
 Because there was no surviving spouse and my client is the only lineal descendant of his biological grandmother through his biological father (her only child), he is entitled to inherit her entire estate through his biological father.

 The Chief Judge of the Kent County Probate Court agreed with us and my client was able to inherit the entire estate, making him very happy.
-If you have any questions or have a similar situation and would like to schedule an initial consultation, please contact me.
+If you live in Michigan, have any questions, and would like to schedule an initial consultation, please contact me.